|World-class skills in system design, cryptography, electronic ID and Blockchain.|

 |Unique environment for cyber security R&D, testing and management.|

-World-class education in math and science create a strong foundation which is augmented by excellent IT skills and practical experience in areas including system design, encryption, intrusion detection and Blockchain.
+World-class education in math and science creates a strong foundation which is augmented by excellent IT skills and practical experience in areas including system design, encryption, intrusion detection, and Blockchain.

-World leading cyber security companies such as CGI, Symantec and Malwarebytes use Estonia as a base to research, develop and manage consumer, enterprise and government solutions.
-Guardtime, the world’s largest Blockchain company, trust Estonia to provide their cryptographers, developers and security architects.
+World-leading cyber security companies such as CGI, Symantec, and Malwarebytes use Estonia as a base to research, develop and manage consumer, enterprise, and government solutions.
+Guardtime, the world’s largest Blockchain company, trusts Estonia to provide its cryptographers, developers, and security architects.

 In the rapidly evolving world of cyber security Estonia is at the forefront of thought leadership and global collaboration through its hosting of the CyCon event and the Locked Shields and Crossed Swords exercises.
-Estonia ranks number 2 globally for laws relating to ICT and The Tallinn Manuals are the most comprehensive analysis of how international law applies to cyberspace.
+Estonia ranks second for laws relating to ICT globally and The Tallinn Manuals are the most comprehensive analysis of how international law applies to cyberspace.

-As cybercrime becomes a significant factor in client relationships, business valuation and even national security, Estonia’s unique blend of expertise and environment provide the ideal platform for the research, development and management of cyber security solutions.
+As cybercrime becomes a significant factor in client relationships, business valuation and even national security, Estonia’s unique blend of expertise and environment provides the ideal platform for the research, development, and management of cyber security solutions.

-98% of Estonians possess an ID card and use it regularly to securely identify themselves and utilise e-services.
-Over 33,000 e-residents use their Estonian ID card to sign contracts, access financial services and run their Estonian company, where and when suits them best.
+98% of Estonians have an ID card and use it regularly to securely identify themselves and utilise e-services.
+Over 73,000 e-residents use their Estonian ID card to sign contracts, access financial services, and run their Estonian company, where and when suits them best.

-Estonia’s expertise in the field comes from world-class skills in cyber security and active collaboration between government,telecommunication and financial service providers such as Telia, Swedbank and SEB.
-Ultra-high user convenience and strong legal protection create the trust required for use across a of applications.
+Estonia’s expertise in the field comes from world-class skills in cyber security and active collaboration between government, telecommunication, and financial service providers such as Telia, Swedbank, and SEB.
+Ultra-high user convenience and strong legal protection create the trust required for use across applications.

 Estonia’s transition to high-speed, mobile telecommunications has driven innovation in the field.
-Mobile-ID solutions allow users to utilise their smartphone for e-services by creating a secure, encrypted connection to the service provider.
+Mobile-ID solutions allow users to utilise their smartphones for e-services by creating a secure, encrypted connection to the service provider.